How to Get Car Insurance Discounts for Students

 The standard anti-theft devices recognized by insurers are:

 - kill switches

 Driver’s Education Discount

 Young drivers who complete a recognized driver’s education course may qualify for a discount.
 Depending on the carrier, there may be an age requirement.
 Approved courses may also vary per state and insurer.

 One common way of reducing the cost of insurance is to bundle policies.
 Significant discounts are available to policyholders who combine multiple policies with the same insurer.
 For instance, a home and auto insurance bundle can help you save up to $833 per year.

 Who Can Use Car Insurance Discounts for Students?

-Parents can apply for a distant student discount if their child is studying and living at least 100 miles away from the family home.
-The student should not have frequent access to the covered vehicle.
+Parents can apply for a distant student discount if their child is studying, lives at least 100 miles away from the family home and does not regular access to the insured car.